 It may be slightly different in reality.

 According to Home Depot, the bid room folks in Atlanta take a look at the order and decide on a suitable volume discount.
 I’ve read that this process can take hours or even days for large orders.
-I wasn’t involved in Rich’s initial order, but I have run a few through since, and the discounts were almost instant.
+I wasn’t involved in our contractor’s initial order, but I have run a few through since, and the discounts were almost instant.
 My feeling (and this is just my guess) is that for some smaller orders, the bid room will return a standard discount.
 I don’t think any humans get involved until the order grows to a certain size or unless the customer wants to try to further negotiate the price lower.

-On that initial order, I saved a little over 10% by Rich and Allison running it through the bid room.
-Once Allison had a total, I drove to Home Depot to plop down the money.
+On that initial order, I saved a little over 10% by running it through the bid room.
+Once we had a total, I drove to Home Depot to plop down the money.
 Handan and I had been accumulating $2000 gift cards throughout the spring and summer by buying them whenever Home Depot was running a two-year, zero-interests promotion.
 I had $6000 in gift cards.
 We had hoped it would be enough.
 It wasn’t.
 With a little sweat on my brow and an extra flutter in my heart, I pulled out my wallet and put the balance on my Home Depot card on an 18-month, zero-interest promotion.
 It was a lot of money, more than we had anticipated, but I thought that was the end of it.
 (It wasn’t)

 We hoped the materials would arrive later that week.
 The Trex boards were certain – they would arrive that Thursday, but there was some uncertainty with the 2 x 12 x 16 pressure-treated pine that was needed for the frame.
 The supplier, Boise Cascade, was telling a story of a shortage of that particular board.
 How do you run out of pressure-treated lumber?

-Thursday came, and I received a phone call from Rich.
+Thursday came, and I received a phone call from our contractor.
 He told me that those boards were back-ordered until the end of August (we were in mid-August).
 And that is when I got pissy and bitchy.
 It was the only time I did so.
 As it turns out, the delay was a blessing in disguise, but at the time, it really ticked me off, because I assumed it would make Handan angry.
 But she took it in stride and convinced me it was a good thing.
 That woman never ceases to amaze.